What is distributed marketing? How can you use it to boost results?Posted on February 18th, 2019 by Jessica Dunn

 With these concerns on the table, how can you use distributed marketing to your benefit?

-Harness the power of distributed marketing in your industry.
+Harness the power in your industry.

 Some industries are a natural choice for distributed marketing.
 It works well for manufacturers, retailers, healthcare, government suppliers, and financial products.
 Will it work for you if you’re in another industry?